Creating a New Installation

 • Select Do not allow any users to delete their own sessions to prevent all users from deleting their own sessions.

-If you set either of the installationwide policies disallowing user activity, the policy takes precedence over any rights provided by a user’s audit role.
+If you set either of the installation wide policies disallowing user activity, the policy takes precedence over any rights provided by a user’s audit role.

 10. Review details about the installation and management database, then click Next.